Environmental Services Program

 Environmental Emergency Response Field Services Unit

 Personnel are proficient with several pieces of specialized in-house equipment used to collect high quality soil, water, and air samples for analysis.
-The department’s in-house laboratory analyzes a majority of samples collected to provide managers the information necessary to make decisions and assess risks posed by individual sites.
+The department’s in-house laboratory analyzes a majority of samples collected to provide managers with the information necessary to make decisions and assess risks posed by individual sites.

-Examples of in-house equipment available for use at investigations
+Examples of in-house equipment used at investigations

 Ground Penetrating Radar

-- Can be used to locate underground utilities and other buried objects
+- Can be used to locate underground utilities and other buried objects.

-- Will detect subsurface soil disturbances and bedrock features
+- Will detect subsurface soil disturbances and bedrock features.

 - Applications include petroleum storage tank investigations, landfill investigations, archeological investigations.